 As well as adults, she writes accurately about children, which means she has a range of characters most authors can’t match.
 Many men are bad at writing women characters, but she was excellent at writing men.
-The Beginning of Spring is primarily written from the view of a middle aged man whose wife has left him.
+The Beginning of Spring (US link) is primarily written from the view of a middle aged man whose wife has left him.

 She was not narrow minded or limited about aesthetics, her knowledge of German, Russian, French and Italian and her deep learning in European culture show that.
 But nor was she a modernist, a Bloomsburyite or an experimentalist.